bulletmark/pipxu/README.md

 faster**.
-Also, `pipx` installs `pip` into each virtual environment using a shared overlay which it has to update periodically so you sometimes experience `pipx` seeming to hang for a while while this update occurs. `pipxu` just creates a minimal virtual environment and uses `uv` for all operations so does not need to do this periodic update.
+Also, `pipx` installs `pip` into each virtual environment using a shared overlay which it has to update periodically so you sometimes experience `pipx` seeming to hang for a while while this update occurs. `pipxu` just creates a minimal lean virtual environment and uses `uv` for all operations so does not need to do this periodic update.

 Note that `pipx` offers some esoteric options and features which `pipxu`